suuniqo/mc-daemon/README.md

 - `/lock` Stops and locks the server instance, meaning no one can start the server until `/unlock` is run.
 This command is useful when performaing server maintenance.

-- `/unlock` Unlocks the server, meaning now users can run `/start` command.
+- `/unlock` Unlocks the server, meaning users can run again the `/start` command.

 - `/inject` Executes a Minecraft command on the server through the rcon protocol.